ktivadar/ktivadar/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on my startup business and writing my final thesis about it.
-- 🌱 I’m currently learning modern IT engineering solutions / databases / top leading web technologies.
+- 🌱 I’m currently learning modern IT engineering solutions / databases / top leading web technologies / DevOps.
+- :eyes: Interested in the latest Web 3.0 internet technologies; such as machine learning, artificial intelligence, and blockchain..
 <!--
 **ktivadar/ktivadar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.